 Sex education was prohibited in primary schools until the Education Amendment Act 1985 permitted it under certain conditions.
 Limited sex education was offered in some high schools from the late 1960s.
 Parents had to be consulted, the school committee had to approve sex-education programmes following a written report by the school principal, and parents had the right to withdraw their children.
 A new health syllabus, Understanding change in puberty, was introduced in 1987, and in 1989 legal restrictions on advising under-16-year-olds on the use of contraceptives were removed.

 Sex education or sexuality education

 Sex education in schools concentrated on reproductive issues and was highly medicalised and clinical.
 Often it was used to respond to perceived social problems and health issues.
 After the first reported case of HIV/AIDS in New Zealand in 1983, fears about the spread of the virus led to a strong focus on condom use.
-In the 2000s the focus was less on the risk of HIV/AIDS and more on preventing sexually transmitted infections and reducing unplanned pregnancies.
+In the 21st century the focus was less on the risk of HIV/AIDS and more on preventing sexually transmitted infections and reducing unplanned pregnancies.

 A special exclusion

 Sexuality education is the only part of the curriculum from which parents can have a child removed.
 Under section 105D of the Education Amendment Act 1985 parents can apply to the principal, in writing, to have their child excluded from these classes.
 Health education is also the only part of the curriculum on which principals are required to consult with the school’s board of trustees, and with parents of children currently enrolled and those likely to enrol over the next two years.